benhughes/obsidian-link-exploder/README.md

 🔗💣

+Link Exploder is a Obsidian plugin that creates a [canvas](https://obsidian.md/canvas) from a note, embedding it's linked notes (and their linked notes).
+The new canvas will be added to your root directory using the name of the note it's based off.

+## Use Cases
-Link Exploder is a Obsidian plugin that converts the current note into a [canvas](https://obsidian.md/canvas), embeding it's linked notes (and their linked notes).
-Useful to converting those MoCs (Map of Contents) into a visual map or visually exploring topics and how they interact with each other.
+- Useful for converting those MoCs (Map of Contents) into a visual map visually exploring topics and how they interact with each other.
+- Starting a canvas using items in your vault.
+Create a new note with a few links to topics you want to explore then call the "Create Canvas From File Links" action and you'll have a new canvas which pulls in the notes you linked as well as their linked notes too.

 ## Examples